Ascending Passage .com HOME PAGE.

 ride toward the mountains, but because its voice would be utterly in

-place here, in this arcady of Egypt, playing no tarantella, but one of
+place here, in this arcady of Egypt.
+One almost hears it, playing no tarantella, but one of

 those songs, half bird-like, and half sadly, mysteriously human, which

 come from the soul of the East.
-Instead of it, you may catch distant
+You may catch distant

-to sky; and the creaking lay of the water-wheel, which pervades Upper
+ever the water.
+His voice, and the creaking lay of the water-wheel, pervade Upper

-Egypt like an atmosphere, and which, though perhaps at first it
+Egypt like an atmosphere.
+Perhaps at first it

-irritates, at last seems to you the sound of the soul of the river, of
+irritates, at last it seems to you the sound of the soul of the river, of

 the sunshine, and the soil.